 Day Pond State Park

 Who spends the Fourth of July at some podunk little pond in the podunk town of Colchester?
 Well, aside from us, some irresponsible parents, that’s who.
-Our plan was to hit Rocky Neck beach down in Niantic.
+Our plan was to hit Rocky Neck beach down in East Lyme.
 It was wicked hot and apparently we weren’t the only residents with that same idea.
-Rocky Neck (and other Sound beaches) were actually CLOSED because they were filled to capacity.
-I must say I was a bit surprised by this, as visiting the state park beaches now costs $14 I think.
-Fourteen bucks to sizzle and fry two inches from other families all around you.
-No thanks.
+Rocky Neck (and other Sound beaches) were closed because they were filled to capacity.

 We tried a few other “secret” spots but nothing was working out, so we headed home.
 On the way I remembered Day Pond from one of my early hikes through the area and suggested we check it out.
-Also, we could nab another Wine Trail winery along the same road – Priam Vineyards.
+Also, we could nab another Wine Trail winery nearby – Priam Vineyards.

 We headed straight to the park and found it not-too-crowded.
 Nice.